alexa-samples/skill-sample-nodejs-premium-hello-world/README.md

 # Build An Alexa Skill with In-Skill Purchases - Premium Hello World
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/header._TTH_.png" />

 Adding premium content to your skill is a way for you to monetize your skill.
 This Alexa sample skill is a template for a basic ISP skill.
 It takes the hello world skill and adds greetings in a variety of languages as premium content.
 This premium content is accessed through a one-time purchase of the "Greetings Pack".
 It also includes a monthly "Premium Subscription", which greets the customer in multiple languages in a variety of voices using Amazon Polly.
+Finally, the third type of ISP product is also included (Consumables) as a "Goodbyes Pack" so you get goodbyes in different languages a limited number of times (note that the consumables are tracked in DynamoDB and you need to grant DynamoDB access to your skill Lambda role).

 ## Skill Architecture
 Each skill consists of two basic parts, a front end and a back end.